wotamann/vuetify-form-base/README.md

 # Vuetify-Form-Base

-Imagine you get this data as JS-Object and you have to create an editable form.
+Imagine you get Data as JS-Object and you have to create an editable Form.

 ```javascript
 Model: {